Table of Contents

 Is it normal for new ceiling fans to smell?

-Common reasons for burning smell in new ceiling fans & Fixes
+Common reasons for burning smell in new and old ceiling fans & Fixes

-There are numerous reasons why your brand-new, just-installed ceiling fan could have an electrical burning smell.
+There are numerous reasons why your fan, whether new or old, could have an electrical burning smell.
 The wiring that connects the ceiling fan to a power source is probably faulty, while in rare cases, the fan motor might have a problem.
 In case of wiring issues, there’s nothing wrong with your new ceiling fan, and you don’t need to replace it.
 However, to know for sure what’s going on with your ceiling fan, you might have to take it down to inspect and repair the wiring.

 Initial troubleshooting to determine smell cause

 The burning smell from old ceiling fans can be because of a worn-out motor or wiring issues.
 While in the case of new fans, the burning smell’s probable cause is faulty or improper wiring.
 First, you have to determine the odor source to solve this issue.
 Check if the burning smell is coming from the fan or the ceiling where the wiring is coming out.
 The smell can also come from the wiring behind the wall or the switchboard.
 This initial investigation is crucial in determining your next course of action.

 Ceiling fans can be dangerous if not wired correctly.
 For that reason, it’s always essential to make sure you have basic safety precautions in place before working on your ceiling fan wiring.
 It might be wise to flip off the power at the circuit box to ensure that any accidents don’t result in catastrophic injuries.
 Also, ask for assistance when taking down the ceiling fan.

 If you need to open the fan housing, be careful when working near the fan’s capacitors.
 They may still hold some residual charge even when the circuit breaker is turned off.
 More importantly, it is better to hire a professional if you are not knowledgeable about electric wiring and repairs.